 Gregor can tell that his father is infuriated.
 In an effort to show that his intentions are good, Gregor flops up against his own doors, trying to signal that he really didn't mean to escape and would quite happily crawl back into his room.

 When his father finally enters, Gregor is surprised at the change in his father's appearance.
 Before Gregor's transformation, his father had been physically debilitated after the collapse of the family business.
 He was barely able to walk or speak clearly.
-But now, his father stood erect before him, his glare made more intimidating by the uniform he was wearing.
+But now, his father stood erect before him, his glare made more intimidating by the uniform he is wearing.
 True, it's only the uniform of a bank messenger, but it's got shiny bright buttons and big boots that are pretty scary to a vermin.

 His father charges Gregor, and Gregor scuttles away.